This helpful resource translates some commonly used financial terms into plain English.

 An IVA is a legal procedure for people in financial difficulty who have unsecured debts.
 It is a form of insolvency so you must be unable to pay your debts to apply for an IVA.
 You need an Insolvency Practitioner (IP) to arrange an individual voluntary arrangement.

-Lender is an organization or business that provides finance options to those looking to borrow money.
+A lender is an organisation or business that provides credit options to those looking to borrow money.

 Current financial commitments of the borrower.
 This could be other direct debits such as mortgage payments and insurances, along with regular ad hoc spend such as food and petrol.

-Unsecured loans to private individuals for personal use such as the purchase of a car, holiday, wedding, debt consolidation or home improvements.
+An unsecured loan which is borrowed by a private individual from a lender such as a bank or other financial service provider for personal use such as the purchase of a car, holiday, wedding, debt consolidation or home improvements.